Get the FREE one-click dictionary software for Windows

 Noun: blow-off

-1. A discharge of steam or gas, e.g. to release pressure
+1. A discharge of steam, gas, or liquid, typically to release pressure or as a safety measure

 2. [Brit, vulgar] A reflex that expels intestinal gas through the anus

-Derived forms: blows off, blowing off, blown off, blow-offs, blew off
+Derived forms: blew off, blowing off, blown off, blow-offs, blows off

 Type of: act involuntarily, act reflexively, come away, come off, detach, inborn reflex, innate reflex, instinctive reflex, leave, physiological reaction, reflex, reflex action, reflex response, unconditioned reflex